 Annika Leonard is committed to creating a world where the inherent worth and dignity of Black women, girls and LGBTQ survivors are honored and valued.
 She has given her life in servitude to this belief, first in her personal life as a survivor, and also in all capacities of her professional work.
 Annika’s professional life maps her stride toward justice, as represented by her strong commitment to education where she has a BS in Criminal Justice and a MA in Business, but also her continued studies of topics specifically related to sexual and domestic violence—she has attended trainings and is qualified in dozens of topics including anti-oppression, trauma informed theory, LGBTQ justice, and teen dating violence.
 Some of her professional experiences in these areas include her former position at the Wisconsin Coalition Against Sexual Assault, and her current volunteer position as Co-Chair of the Sexual Assault Sub Committee of the Milwaukee Commission.
 Perhaps most notable about her work is the overarching centering of social justice as key in ending sexual violence and all other forms of violence—and that the survivors need to lead that work.
 Annika has developed a unique culturally specific curriculum for Black teen girls that cultivate their leadership, survivorship and wellness to bring about deep, radical, and cultural solutions to ending violence.
 At her core, she believes that answers must come from survivors and she has committed to empowerment of Black teens to lead the solutions.
 She teaches this curriculum weekly in Milwaukee high schools, training a new generation of anti-violence movement leaders.
 Annika believes direct action organizing and critical dialogue are powerful tools to decrease violence against those most affected by patriarchy and increase collective action towards a more just world.

-Johnny Rice II, Dr.PH. is a senior program associate with the Supervised Visitation Initiative (SVI) at the Vera Institute of Justice in their Center on Victimization and Safety.
-He has spent the past 17 years providing leadership, technical assistance and support to organizations that serve low-income fathers and families in the areas of child welfare, youth development and criminal justice in efforts to create safe and stable communities.
+Johnny Rice II, Dr.PH. is an Assistant Professor of Criminal Justice at Coppin State University.
+Previously a senior program associate with the Supervised Visitation Initiative (SVI) at the Vera Institute of Justice in their Center on Victimization and Safety, Dr. Rice has spent the past 17 years providing leadership, technical assistance and support to organizations that serve low-income fathers and families in the areas of child welfare, youth development and criminal justice in efforts to create safe and stable communities.
 He currently serves as a National Steering Committee member for the Institute on Domestic Violence in the African American Community (IDVAAC), Constituent Advisory Board Member for the National Domestic Violence Hotline and Board President for the National Resource Center on Domestic Violence (NRCDV).
 Dr. Rice has a BS and MS degree in criminal justice from the University of Baltimore and holds a Doctor of Public Health Degree from Morgan State University’s School of Community Health and Policy where his study emphasis was violence prevention and intervention.
 He currently serves as adjunct faculty for Penn State’s World University and is a proud husband and father.

 Mark Wynn is national trainer to police executives, patrol officers, training officers, prosecutors, judges, legislators, social service providers, healthcare professionals and victim advocates in all fifty states for over thirty years.
 An international lecturer at police academies in Australia, Canada, Germany, England, Northern Ireland, Russia, the Republic of Mauritius, the Republic of Georgia, the Federated States of Micronesia, China, the Islands of the Bahamas, and Brazil.
 He is a survivor, enabling him to teach both effectively and passionately.
 In short, Mark is devoted to ending family violence as a police officer, detective, educator, program supervisor and now consultant and advisor.